Cisco-Talos/clamav-documentation/src/manual/Usage/Scanning.md

 `clamscan` is a command line tool which uses *libclamav* to scan files and/or directories for viruses.
 Unlike `clamdscan`, `clamscan` does *not* require a running `clamd` instance to function.
 Instead, `clamscan` will create a new engine and load in the virus database each time it is run.
 It will then scan the files and/or directories specified at the command line, create a scan report, and exit.

 By default, when loading databases, `clamscan` will check the location to which `freshclam` installed the virus database signatures.
-This behaviour, along with a myriad of other scanning and engine controls, can be modified by providing flags and other options at the command line.
+This behavior, along with a myriad of other scanning and engine controls, can be modified by providing flags and other options at the command line.

 There are too many options to list all of them here.
 So we'll only cover a few common and more interesting ones: